SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 - both online and offline mode (most desktop applications)
 - online mode only (application servers/backends)
 - offline mode only (any application type with no connectivity)

+## CONNECTING TO YOUR SLASCONE ENVIRONMENT

+The application connects to the SLASCONE official demo environment.
+In order to connect to your SLASCONE environment, adjust the values of the file `LicensingService.cs`.

 ## ONLINE